 Programs & Curriculum, Bundles and Art Resources

-Our program packages and resources offer a perfect art program for Christian school, private schools, homeschools or in addition to public school as a supplement.
-View our Educational Products and Offerings HERE to purchase.
+Our Art Intensive Program is perfect art program for Christian schools, private schools, homeschools or in addition to public school as a supplement.
 We also have individual ebooks and ebook packages, a series of power points on the elements and principles of art, art history, and techniques in media that provide excellent and exciting lesson ideas.
 We encourage you to go to Rainbow Resources HERE where they carry our books and offer free lessons here.